THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Perfect unity is the condition of existence in which there are no differences by which to be distinguished.
 Therefore in the condition of existence where All-That-Is was God, and He was perfect in unity, the only conceivable object of perception would have been identical to the mind that would perceive it.
 In such a condition of existence there was neither subject to perceive nor object to be perceived.
 If there was neither subject to perceive nor object to be perceived, then there can have been no activity of mind.

 Therefore in the condition of existence where All-That-Is was God, there can have been no activity of mind.

 Awareness requires the activity of mind.

-Therefore, in God all experience of existence is had in His relation with His creation.
+Therefore in God all experience of existence is had in His relation to His creation.